windflow-io/EternalEngine/README.md

 Windflow Eternal Engine is an open-source, web-component-based platform for building apps and web sites in Vue.js and TailwindCSS.
 It serves web sites and apps as an assortment of web components dynamically constructed from a database.
 The components, order, layout, styles and content are all dynamic.
 Eternal Engine provides out-of-the-box component and content management functionality, bringing Wordpress-like features to Vue.js developers.
 Eternal Engine includes bare-necessity web components to get you going.
 They are 100% editable in-place, via the front-end editor.
-A vast array of more complex components are freely copy-and-pastable from Windflow.io's component library
+A vast array of more complex components are freely copy-and-pastable from Windflow.io's component library.

 Windflow Eternal Engine is for you if:
  1. You're a Vue.js developer or TailwindCSS fan.